nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.
 * 3a.
-The given index is invalid.
+One or more of the given index(s) is invalid.
     * 3a1.
 Track2Gather shows an error message.

       Use case resumes from step 2.